 Start with your feet on the ground about as wide as your hips.
 Bend down and focus on your hip joints, not your waist.

 You can bend your knees a bit while pushing your hips back.
 Be sure to keep your spine straight.
 Reach for the floor but if you can’t reach it, use some yoga blocks.

 Hold this pose for as long as you are comfortable.
 Do a few sets and move on to another move.

 2.Standing forward fold with shoulder opener

-This is a great pose to stretch out your shoulder muscles.
+This next one of our yoga stretches is a great pose to stretch out your shoulder muscles.